daniel1919-00/DominusApi/docs/docs/middleware.md

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.

-Your middleware should resides in the `App/Middleware` directory of a dominus project.
+Your middleware should reside in the `App/Middleware` directory of a dominus project.

 ## Defining Middleware